intel/perfmon/README.md

 ### MSRIndex
 Additional MSRs may be required for programming certain events.
 This field gives the address of such MSRS.
-Potential values are:
+Examples include:
 * 0x3F6: MSR_PEBS_LD_LAT - used to configure the Load Latency Performance Monitoring Facility
 * 0x1A6/0x1A7: MSR_OFFCORE_RSP_X - used to configure the offcore response events

 ### MSRValue
-When an MSRIndex is used (indicated by the MSRIndex column), this field will contain the value that needs to be loaded into the register whose address is given in MSRIndex column.
+When an MSRIndex is used (indicated by MSRIndex), this field will contain the value that needs to be loaded into the register whose address is given in MSRIndex.
 For example, in the case of the load latency events, MSRValue defines the latency threshold value to write into the MSR defined in MSRIndex (0x3F6).

 ### CollectPEBSRecord